rshopa/data_sci_introduction/assignment6/README.md

 I have used here repair costs statistics from different airlines to point at unusual expenditures made by US Airways on the repair of A-320 aircrafts after collisions with animals.
 Costs of repair are also high for Business jets and Federal Express, in case of distinct jet models.

-*Important note!* The .twbx file was made in Tableau Desktop 9.2.6 version, so might not open in earlier versions.
+**Important note!** The .twbx file was made in Tableau Desktop 9.2.6 version, so it might not be opened in earlier versions.